RotorHazard/RotorHazard/README.md

 [doc/Hardware Setup.md](doc/Hardware%20Setup.md)<br />
 [doc/Software Setup.md](doc/Software%20Setup.md)

+An easy-to-build single node version of RotorHazard may also be constructed -- see [doc/USB Nodes.md](doc/USB%20Nodes.md) for more info.

 **Note:** The 'master' branch in the GitHub repository will usually contain the latest development code, which may not be stable.
 To install the latest stable release, please follow the instructions in the [doc/Software Setup.md](doc/Software%20Setup.md) document (for version upgrading see the '[Updating an existing installation](doc/Software%20Setup.md#update)' section at the end).

 ## User Guide